-The Tiger Investor was party to the Old Stockholders Agreement.
+The Tiger Investor is currently party to the Existing Stockholders Agreement.
 See "-Relationship with Providence Following this Offering-Stockholders Agreements."

-In connection with this offering, the Tiger Investor became party to the Registration Rights Agreement.
+Prior to the completion of this offering, we expect the Tiger Investor to become party to the Registration Rights Agreement.
 See "-Relationship with Providence Following this Offering-Registration Rights Agreement."